Favourite

 Eagle For Men

 Perfume Parlour Eagle For Men is an Eau de Parfum launched in 2009.
-Eagle For Men opens with Birch, Juniper, and Cardamom, settles into a heart of Coriander and Water Notes, and dries down to a base of Frankincense, Cedar, and Vetiver.
+Eagle For Men opens with Birch, Cardamom, and Juniper, settles into a heart of Water Accord and Coriander, and dries down to a base of Cedar, Vetiver, and Frankincense.
 Perfume Parlour's Eagle For Men carries a Favourite verdict, a woody-led wear.

 A budget read of D&G's quietly weird Le Bateleur 1 - that juniper-driven woody aquatic that fans say takes a while to love.
 Eagle For Men keeps the gin-like juniper and cedar-vetiver spine but smooths over the original's slow, muted oddness, pushing the aquatic facet up front so it reads brighter and more immediate.
 Easier to wear day one, if a little less characterful.